mars/crak-buildpack/README.md

 Heroku Buildpack for create-react-app with Kong gateway
 =======================================================

-🔬👨‍🔬 **The project is currently experimental.** It is fully functional now, but may by subject to breaking changes.

 ⭐️ A new version of [create-react-app-buildpack](https://github.com/mars/create-react-app-buildpack) that replaces the basic Nginx server with a [Kong gateway](https://konghq.com/) to support sophisticated access control, backend proxies, and more.

 Deploy React.js web apps generated with [create-react-app](https://github.com/facebook/create-react-app).
 Automates deployment with the built-in bundler and serves it up via [Kong](https://konghq.com/), which is fundamentally the [Nginx](http://nginx.org/en/) web server.